No config. No API key. Just run.

 Serve

-Ten MCP tools at localhost:8765/mcp.
-Map, locate, search, remember, recall, evict, snapshot.
-Any MCP-compatible tool — Cursor, Claude Code, Windsurf — connects with two lines of JSON config.
+12 MCP tools at localhost:8765/mcp.
+Map, locate, search, remember, recall, evict, snapshot, forget.
+Any MCP-compatible AI code editor connects with two lines of JSON config.

 What Makes It Different